cardano-foundation/CIPs/CIP-0118/README-nested.md

 collecting collateral only, so none of their other actions, including moving assets, will be applied, and therefore will not affect the ledger.

-**Batch Information** To construct the batch transaction list, the original transaction prepends the top-level transaction to its `subTx` list.
+To construct the transaction list representing the complete batch, the original transaction prepends the top-level transaction to its `subTx` list.

 The `LEDGER` rule then calls the `SWAPS` rule on the batch list, and the same state as it itself has.
 The result of the `LEDGER` state update is computed by `SWAPS`.
 However, the environment for `SWAPS` is distinct from `LEnv` (see below).

-We define a new type, `BatchData`, to allow `LEDGER` to indicate to `SWAPS` via its environment the batch info required for correctly processing it.
+**Batch Information**  We define a new type, `BatchData`, to allow `LEDGER` to indicate to `SWAPS` via its environment the batch info required for correctly processing it.
 The type has constructors :

 - `SingularTransaction`, which indicates that the batch contains only one transaction with no sub-txs, but this tx contains new features